SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Introduction

-In this paper, we present \sysname, an end-to-end framework that transforms static vulnerability analysis reports into executable and validated PoCs.
-The core idea is building a verifiable system to harness LLMs for reliable PoC generation.
-Specifically, to address the aforementioned challenges, \sysname comprises three key components: (i) \textbf{Bug-Context Extraction (BCE):} To mitigate input noise, BCE identifies the key functions referenced in a report and expands a minimal, bug-relevant snippets, following two types of relevance: semantic relevance (inverse or state-coupled pairs, e.g., \texttt{mint}/\texttt{burn}, \texttt{setFee}/\texttt{checkFee}) and structural relevance (\texttt{modifiers} and wrapper functions that gate or encapsulate the key function).
-The resulting bug-related context supplies the LLM with sufficient execution semantics while greatly reducing irrelevant code. (ii) \textbf{Generate-Repair-Execute Engine (GRE-Engine):} To curb hallucinations, GRE-Engine performs iterative synthesis with two repair modules.
-A pre-execution sanitizer normalizes the environment and eliminates unintended contract rewrites, preventing PoCs from masking the original bug.
-A post-execution debugger collects compiler and runtime diagnostics and feeds them back to the generator, enabling targeted repairs until the PoC executes successfully. (iii) \textbf{Action-State Differential Verification (DV):} DV utilizes the GRE-Engine to instrument the PoC with pre- and post-trigger state-query statements, runs the test, and compares the resulting snapshots.
-A state difference in the expected direction indicates that the vulnerability condition has been exercised, providing a semantic, differential oracle suitable for large-scale PoC verification.
+In this work, we present \sysname, an end-to-end framework that validates smart contract vulnerability findings through PoC generation and execution.
+The core idea is to build a verifiable system that harnesses LLMs for reliable PoC generation.
+To address the challenges above, \sysname consists of three key components: (i) \textbf{Bug-context extraction (BCE).} To reduce input noise, BCE extracts a focused function-level slice centered on the key functions referenced in a finding, and augments it with semantic and structural links.
+The resulting context captures the execution prerequisites for PoC generation while keeping prompts compact. (ii) \textbf{Generate-repair-execute engine (GRE-Engine).} To improve executability, GRE-Engine performs iterative synthesis with two repair modules.
+A pre-execution sanitizer normalizes the environment and prevents unintended contract rewrites, reducing the risk that generated PoCs mask the original bug.
+A post-execution debugger collects compiler and runtime diagnostics and feeds them back to the generator, enabling targeted repairs until the PoC executes successfully. (iii) \textbf{Action-state differential verification (DV).} DV uses the GRE-Engine to instrument each PoC with pre- and post-trigger state queries, executes the test, and compares the resulting snapshots.
+A differential state change consistent with the vulnerability semantics indicates successful exploitation, providing an automatic oracle suitable for large-scale PoC verification.